securing/IOSSecuritySuite/README.md

 </array>
 ```

+### Pricing

+Check our EULA license for the details.

+TLDR:
+If your company employs:
+* 0-99 people - **free to use**
+* 100-1000 - 3k EUR/year
+* 1000+ - 10k EUR/year
+If you want to sell a module that uses the iOS Security Suite (it is not used directly in your app) - 10k EUR/year

 ### Notice

 iOS Security Suite is meant to be used on iOS/iPadOS.
 It should not be used on Macs with Apple Silicon.